cis3296s25/TUQuiet/README.md

 FIRST

-Download the binary files from the most recent release of TUQuiet Uncompress them in your file explorer, or on the command line using
+Download the binary files from the most recent release of TUQuiet Uncompress them in your file explorer, or on the command line using:
 ```
 unzip tuquiet-0.1.0.zip
 ```